 Sustainability appraisal of Draft Revised Lambeth Local Plan October 2018

 The Sustainability Appraisal of the Draft Revised Lambeth Local Plan appraises the proposed policies to inform the decision-making process by highlighting the potential implications of pursuing a particular strategy or policy approach.
 Where appropriate, it includes recommendations to reduce adverse effects and maximise beneficial effects.
-The Sustainability Appraisal is available for comment alongside the Draft Revised Lambeth Local Plan.
-Details of how to make comments can be found on the consultation page.
+The Sustainability Appraisal was available for comment alongside the Draft Revised Lambeth Local Plan between 22 October and 17 December 2018.

 Habitat Regulations Assessment - screening assessment